CyVerse-learning-materials/foss/docs/06_reproducibility_i.md

 Now that you know how to install packages with Conda/Mamba, install Salmon and FastQC.

 ???
 Question "Installing Packages"
-    As an exercise, install Salmon and FastQC
+    As an exercise, install Salmon and FastQC using Conda/Mamba.

     ???
-Success "Need a hand?"
+Tip "Need a hand?"
         ```
         mamba install -c bioconda salmon
         mamba install -c bioconda fastqc
         ```

-    Or you can do it with a single line (doable if packages are from the same channel)!
+        Or you can do it with a single line (doable if packages are from the *same* channel)!
         ```
         mamba install -c bioconda salmon fastqc
         ```

 You can view the installed conda packages by doing